-Required: Ph.D. in systems biology, neuroscience, genomics or genetics.
-Prior experience in whole genome bisulfite sequencing and/or RRBS, RNA-seq, integrative analysis of genomics data and / or comparative genomics is an asset.
+Required: recent PhD, relevant experience in molecular neuroscience, genomics or epigenetics.
+Prior experience in (sc)RNA-seq and integrative analysis of (epi)genomics data is helpful.
+Successful candidates will have a strong publication record, broad passion for neuroscience and a collegiate approach.
 The successful candidate should have a strong publication record and a broad range of skills, including the ability to maintain effective interactions and collaborations with team members.
 The position will be appointed at the level commensurate with the education and experience of the individual candidate and is for a period of two years with the possibility of renewal.
 Applications from members of ethnic and racial minority groups are encouraged.

-Application Procedure: Please submit a letter of interest, curriculum vitae which should include a record of research experience and the names of three references via the UCI application process at: https://recruit.ap.uci.edu/JPF06898.
+Application Procedure: Please submit a letter of interest, curriculum vitae which should include a record of research experience, Inclusive Excellence activities statement and the names of three references via the UCI application process at: https://recruit.ap.uci.edu/JPF07405.

 Since 1965, the University of California, Irvine has combined the strengths of a major research university with the bounty of an incomparable Southern California location.
 UCI's unyielding commitment to rigorous academics, cutting-edge research, and leadership and character development makes the campus a driving force for innovation and discovery that serves our local, national and global communities.